How To Build A Dresser In 24 Easy Steps

 How To Build A Dresser – Steps 16-20

 Step 16: Finish Slides

 Now it’s time to finish installing all the drawer slides on your frame.
-You should already have these lines marked.
-So, install all of the drawer slides, ensuring you have the 3/4″ space behind every one of them.
+You should have these lines marked.
+So, install all of the drawer slides, ensuring you have the 3/4 inch space behind them.

 Step 17: Build The Drawers